tensorflow/tfjs-website/source/tutorials/index.md

 This tutorial explains how to convert and serve an existing Keras model to run in the browser.

+<h2><a href="https://github.com/tensorflow/tfjs-converter" target="_blank">How to import a TensorFlow SavedModel into TensorFlow.js</a></h2>

+__Developer Preview:__ This tutorial explains how to convert and serve an existing TensorFlow SavedModel to run in the browser.

+# Guides
 <h2><a href="./import-keras.html">TensorFlow.js Layers API for Keras Users</a></h2>

-This tutorial explains the similarities and differences between the Layers API of TensorFlow.js and [Keras](https://keras.io/).
+This guide explains the similarities and differences between the Layers API of TensorFlow.js and [Keras](https://keras.io/).